 Could you check the Adminer version that is displayed above the list of tables?
 In EXT:t3adminer 9.1.0 that is version 4.6.2

-#5 Updated by Klaus Bossert about 1 year ago
+#5 Updated by Klaus Bossert over 1 year ago

 - File Adminer-at-domainfactory.png added

 I also made sure I see the recent version of Adminer, but the warning still remains (see attached screenshot).